mygrowtop/GeminiCLI/README.md

-# GeminiCLI.net
+# GeminiCLI

-This repository contains the source code for [GeminiCLI.net](https://geminicli.mygrow.top/), an unofficial resource hub for Google's Gemini CLI.
+This repository contains the source code for [GeminiCLI](https://geminicli.mygrow.top/), an unofficial resource hub for Google's Gemini CLI.

 ## About

-GeminiCLI.net provides tutorials, guides, and resources to help users master Google's Gemini CLI tool.
+GeminiCLI provides tutorials, guides, and resources to help users master Google's Gemini CLI tool.
 The site includes:

 - Comprehensive tutorials
 - Use case examples